Major Groups > Mycotrophs > Collybia tuberosa

 Description:

-Ecology: Presumably saprobic; growing on the remains of decayed mushrooms (especially Lactarius and Russula species), or occasionally on humus; under hardwoods or conifers; summer and fall (winter in coastal California); widely distributed in North America.
+Ecology: Saprobic; growing gregariously on the remains of decayed mushrooms (especially Lactarius and Russula species), or occasionally on humus; found under hardwoods or conifers; summer and fall (or in winter in warm climates); widely distributed in North America.

-Cap: 2-10 mm, convex with a somewhat inrolled margin when young, becoming broadly convex to flat, with a central depression; dry or moist; more or less smooth; sometimes lined on the margin; whitish.
+Cap: 2-10 mm, convex with a somewhat inrolled margin when young, becoming broadly convex to flat, with a central depression; dry or moist; more or less bald; sometimes lined on the margin; whitish.

 Gills: Attached to the stem; close or almost distant; whitish or pale pinkish.